akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## Product counter

-Onboarder displays the number of products available in each category and category tree.
+The Onboarder displays the number of products available in each category and category tree.
 You will see a number into brackets nearby each category; this figure represents the total number of products classified in this category or sub-category.

 At the bottom of the category tree, you will see a Yes/No option: `Include sub-categories`.